 Onedata

-Onedata is a global data management system, providing easy access to distributed storage resources, supporting a wide range of use cases from personal data management to data-intensive scientific computations.
-With Onedata, users can access, store, process and publish data using global data storage backed by computing centres and storage providers worldwide.
-It is the underlying technology powering the EGI Open Data platform and DataHub.
+.

-Onedata provides a REST API which can be used to extract space and user metrics.
-It can provide persistent identifiers (PIDs), such as DOIs or its own type of identifier, which can be used to find the correct usage information to retrieve.
+Onedata, the underlying technology powering the EGI Open Data platform and DataHub, has been already introduced in D3.14.
+It provides a REST API which can be used to extract space and user metrics.
+Now, It can provide persistent identifiers (PIDs), such as DOIs or its own type of identifier, which can be used to find the correct usage information to retrieve.

 Additionally, the Onedata REST API provides metrics in a format that does not currently provide all proposed metrics present in the next section so some compromise will need to be found between the two.
 Also, since a single dataset can be divided between several storage providers, consideration should be made about how the metrics for a dataset can be collated from the data retrieved from disparate providers, although this was outside the scope of this prototype as it focused on Onedata Spaces mapping to a single provider.

-The APEL software was modified to support the loading of dataset usage records into a specifically designed database schema, and the APEL Secure Stomp Messenger (SSM) component was modified to support fetching dataset usage records from a REST interface (as opposed to sending messages via the EGI Message Brokers), which is the method that Onedata provides access to accounting data.
+The APEL server software was modified to support the loading of dataset usage records into a specifically designed database schema, and the APEL Secure Stomp Messenger (SSM) component was modified to support fetching dataset usage records from a REST interface (as opposed to sending messages via the EGI Message Brokers), which is the method that Onedata provides access to accounting data.
 Currently, the prototype uses a simple REST puller process, similar to the receiver used to retrieve messages from the EGI Message Brokers.
 Using this puller process in production does mean that effort would need to be spent supporting an additional interface to the Accounting Repository, although the added flexibility may be beneficial.

-The prototype works by using the Python standard libraries to query the REST interface.
-The returned data is then parsed into the new data accounting message format based on the OGF Usage Record.
-This message is then saved for future loading, as currently happens with all other messages received via the message broker.

 The APEL software has been modified to support loading of this new format into a database by starting a separate loader process with its own configuration file.
 This means that the prototype is capable of extracting the space metrics of the test space, parsing them into the OGF message format then loading the data into the database.

 A lot of the metrics proposed are available internally to Onedata, but not all of them are exposed by the REST API and the ones that are use different keys, and some are not yet implemented (mainly PIDs, ORCIDs, and specific metrics about transfers).
 Additional modifications to the software are thus required to convert the data retrieved from the Onedata REST API into a format suitable for ingestion by the Accounting Repository and further collaboration will be required between the Onedata and APEL developers to ensure all the right metrics are exposed.